by Bernardine Quesada

 Think about your skills and how you can use them to provide a service to raise cash.
 Most people have more skills than they realize.
 Do you like children and don't mind babysitting?
 Many families in your neighborhood may need a short-term babysitter on weekends or after-hours when their regular sitter is off, or if the parents want to go to the gym.
 The going rate in our area ranges from $8-$15 per hour.
 Do you have computer skills you can use to train people to use Word, Excel or even the Internet?
 Try marketing these skills and who knows, you may end up establishing a profitable side business.

-Discuss "Desperate for Money" in The Dollar Stretcher Community.
+For more information on "Desperate for Money" check out The Dollar Stretcher Community.

 Trending on TDS